Families of non-tiling domains satisfying P\'olya's conjecture: Introduction

 Although the conjecture remains open to this day in both cases, it is at the origin of a number of results in the literature along several different directions.
 One of the first was what may be called a proof-of-concept result by Lieb in~1980~\cite{lieb}, who showed that for general bounded domains there exists an absolute constant $C = C_{n}$, depending only on the dimension, such that

-Three years later, Li and Yau~\cite{liyau} improved this result by showing that the constant $C_{n}$ above could be taken to equal $ \fr{n}{n+2}. $ Other results with different constants may be found, for instance, in Urakawa'a work~\cite{urak83}, where the {\it lattice packing density} of a domain is used to measure how close to one the factor multiplying the constant in the Weyl asymptotics can be.
-A Neumann counterpart to this result was obtained by Kr\"{o}ger in $1992$~\cite{kroger}, who showed that
+Three years later, Li and Yau~\cite{liyau} improved this result by showing that the constant $C_{n}$ above could be taken to equal $ \fr{n}{n+2}. $ A Neumann counterpart to this result was obtained by Kr\"{o}ger in $1992$~\cite{kroger}, who showed that

+Other results with different constants may be found, for instance, in Urakawa's work~\cite{urak83}, where the {\it lattice packing density} of a domain is used to measure how close to one the factor multiplying the constant in the Weyl asymptotics can be.

 Another approach consists in identifying specific constructions that produce new domains satisfying~\eqref{polconj}.
 This was done by Laptev in~\cite{lapt}, who obtained the first examples of non-tiling domains in dimesions four or higher.
 More generally, he considered $\Omega$ to be the Cartesian product between two domains, say $\Omega = \Omega_{1}\times\Omega_{2}\subset\R^{p}\times\R^{q}$, such that $p$ is larger than or equal to two and satisfies P\'{o}lya's conjecture in the Dirichlet case.
 Then the same holds for the Cartesian product $\Omega$ -- see also~\cite{hs} for further results for Neumann boundary conditions.
 We note that the case of cylinders given by the Cartesian product of a general domain and an interval is still open.